wolfostic/linkedin-job-scam-case-study/case-study-01-linkedin-scam.md

 ## Recommendations for Job Seekers
 •	Always verify recruiter identities through official company websites or verified corporate emails.

-•	Be cautious of job offers that come too quickly or don’t involve any form of interview or skills validation.
+•	Be cautious of job offers that come too quickly or don’t require any form of interview or skills validation.

 •	Check the email domain; scammers often use unofficial or lookalike domains to appear legitimate.